atlassian-api/atlassian-python-api/README.rst

 Credits
 -------
-In addition to all the contributors we would like to thank to these companies:
+In addition to all the contributors we would like to thank these vendors:

 * Atlassian_ for developing such a powerful ecosystem.
 * JetBrains_ for providing us with free licenses of PyCharm_